xhqing/autogbm/README.md

 # autogbm
 ## Development Environment
-Using MacOS and pipenv virtual environment (Python3.6), see more about [pipenv website](https://pipenv.pypa.io/en/latest/)

-## Test Environment and Test Example
-Using Ubuntu and pipenv virtual environment(Python3.6) with docker, you can generate your own container as the following:
+Using Ubuntu docker image and pipenv virtual environment (Python3.6), see more about [pipenv website](https://pipenv.pypa.io/en/latest/), you can generate your own container as the following:
 ```
 git clone git@github.com:xhqing/autogbm.git
-cd autogbm/test_env
+cd autogbm/dev_env
-docker build autogbm-test .
+docker build autogbm-dev .
 cd ..
-docker run -it -v "$(pwd):/app/workdir/autogbm" --name=autogbm-test autogbm-test
+docker run -it -v "$(pwd):/app/workdir/autogbm" --name=autogbm-dev autogbm-dev
 ```
-and then (within the container), change dir to autogbm `cd autogbm`, then run `pipenvPython` you will get a virtualenv for Python3.6, then using `pipenvInstall` to install all packages list in Pipfile (not including dev-packages), and then you can run `pipenv run python example.py` for a test, or using the pipenv subshell by exec `pipenv shell` and then exec `python example.py` within the subshell for a test, the order of executing commands as follows:
+and then (within the container), change dir to autogbm `cd autogbm`, then run `pipenvPython` you will get a virtualenv for Python3.6 and installing all packages list in Pipfile, and then you can run `pipenv run python example.py` for a test, or using the pipenv subshell by exec `pipenv shell` and then exec `python example.py` within the subshell for a test, the order of executing commands as follows:
 ```
 # confirm you are in /app/workdir
 pwd